ktyryshkin/TCF3targetsInDLBCL/README.md

     d) min-max standardize the log 2 transformed data (as in step 1c)

     e) visualize the distribution of the selected genes using box plots and compare it to the distribution of the Nanostring genes (step 1d).
-      The better the match to our Nanostring data, the more optimal the classification will be.
+      The better the match to our Nanostring data, the more optimal the classification will be. <b> DO NOT </b> manipulate the data by adjusting median expression of individual genes.
+Instead look into changing your data preprocessing, including alignment, and normalization methods.

     f) double check that the order of the genes in the two plots matches.